karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 | AvailableReplicas | 6 * 1 = 6 | 4 * 1 = 4 | 1 * min(32/3, 256/60) = 4 |

 ## Disable Cluster Resource Modeling

+The resource modeling is always be used by the scheduler to make scheduling decisions in scenario of dynamic replica assignment based on cluster free resources.
+In the process of resource modeling, it will collect node and pod information from all clusters managed by Karmada.
+This imposes a considerable performance burden in large-scale scenarios.

+You can disable cluster resource modeling by setting `--enable-cluster-resource-modeling` to false in `karmada-controller-manager` and `karmada-agent`.